Policies Across All 1PD-3PD Courses (updated 7/2/25):

 General Exam Policies

-During each academic year (August – May), the College of Pharmacy expects that all students in the Doctor of Pharmacy degree program will complete examinations on the scheduled date and time.
-While rare exceptions may occur due to illness or unexpected emergencies, students should complete a minimum of 90% of exams on the scheduled date and time during each academic year.
 Students who fail to complete 90% of exams on the scheduled date and time (i.e., those with more than 10% of exams delayed in an academic year) will be permitted to take a late exam with an excused absence; however, the maximum achievable grade will be 69.5 on each subsequent exam.
-Exceptions will be determined on an individual basis with approval from the Assistant Dean for Student Affairs and the Assistant Dean for Curricular Affairs.
+Exceptions will be determined on an individual basis with approval from the Associate Dean for Student Affairs and the Assistant Dean for Curricular Affairs.
 Students with an accommodation for medical absences should have a discussion with the Disability Resource Center to assess if additional flexibility with delayed exams is appropriate.
-Absences for exams due to an infectious illness (for example, COVID-19, influenza “the flu”) in the contagious phase will be excused.
+Absences for exams due to an infectious illness (for example, COVID-19, influenza, Group A Streptococcus infections) in the contagious phase will be excused.
 Students should remain at home if they have a contagious illness.

 Exam-Day Guidelines:

-1. For on-campus exams, students are expected to arrive at least 10 to 15 minutes prior to the scheduled start time of the test.
+- For on-campus exams, students are expected to arrive at least 10 to 15 minutes prior to the scheduled start time of the test.
 After the proctor enters the exam room, students should enter the room and be seated promptly to be eligible to take the exam.
 All students should be seated and ready to begin the exam at the designated start time.
 Extra time will not be provided for students who arrive late.
+Students arriving late must finish the exam at the scheduled end time.
 To maintain exam security, students who arrive late for the exam will not be allowed to start the exam if another student has left the room after seeing or completing the exam.
-Students who arrive more than 15 minutes late will not be permitted to take the exam and should contact their academic coordinator after the conclusion of the exam to discuss the possibility of a make-up exam.
-Students who have valid reasons for arriving late at the exam may request a makeup exam as outlined below.
+Students who arrive more than 15 minutes late will not be permitted to take the exam and should contact their academic coordinator as soon as possible to discuss the possibility of a make-up exam.
+Make-up exams may be granted at the discretion of the Assistant Dean for Curricular Affairs.
 In situations where a make-up exam is granted due to lateness, the exam grade will be no higher than 69.5% (C-).

-2. For online exams, students should be online 15 minutes before the start of the scheduled assessment to help offset any difficulties with technology; students should contact the academic or education coordinator as soon as possible if they experience technical difficulties.
+- For online exams, students should be online 15 minutes before the start of the scheduled assessment to help offset any difficulties with technology; students should contact the academic or education coordinator as soon as possible if they experience technical difficulties.

-3. Students should use the restroom before entering the exam room.
+- Students should use the restroom before entering the exam room.
 Use of the restroom during the exam should be reserved for an emergency.
 If there is an urgent need to use the restroom, please consult the proctor.

-5. All backpacks, purses or other bags should be kept away from the designated testing space and must not be accessed during the exam.
+- All backpacks, purses or other bags should be kept away from the designated testing space and must not be accessed during the exam.
 Nonessential materials (e.g., gloves, sunglasses, umbrellas) are NOT allowed at the student’s desk during examination periods.
 Students are welcome to have a water bottle (with no label or writing), laptop charger, and mouse at their desk.

-6. Students are expected to remain quiet (no talking) and avoid distracting or disruptive behavior during the distribution and administration of the exam.
+- Students are expected to remain quiet (no talking) and avoid distracting or disruptive behavior during the distribution and administration of the exam.

-7. Privacy filters must be in use during administration of the exam.
+- Privacy filters must be in use during administration of the exam.
 Students without a privacy filter for their device should notify the proctor PRIOR to the start of the exam, so that appropriate seating in the testing space can be arranged.
 Students who initiate the exam without a privacy filter and without prior notification to the proctor will receive a maximum score of 69.5 on the exam.

-8. Calculators must meet the following requirements: Only non-programmable calculators are allowed unless the course has a specific policy.
+- Students must bring their own calculator.
+Calculators must meet the following requirements: Only non-programmable calculators are allowed unless the course has a specific policy.

-9. If you encounter calculator problems (e.g., dead battery), contact the Proctor.
+- If you encounter calculator problems (e.g., dead battery), contact the Proctor.

-10. Other exam rules may be instituted during the progression of the course.
+- Other exam rules may be instituted during the progression of the course.

-12. To ensure academic integrity and uphold a fair learning environment, video surveillance/recording technologies may be employed during exams.
+- To ensure academic integrity and uphold a fair learning environment, video surveillance/recording technologies may be employed during exams.
 These recordings may be used as evidence in cases related to academic dishonesty.

 Failure to follow exam rules may be considered evidence of academic dishonesty.